sidharthtripathi/VibeTube-HLS/README.md

     * Run the database initialization script:

         ```bash
-        bun run init:db
+        npm run init:db
         ```

 6.  **Start the Development Server:**

     ```bash
-    bun run dev
+    npm run dev
     ```

     This command starts the HLS Transcoder in development mode.

 7.  **Build Docker Image (Optional):**

-    * If you intend to use Docker Compose or deploy the transcoder in a Docker container, you can build the Docker image using Bun:
+    * If you intend to use Docker Compose or deploy the transcoder in a Docker container, you can build the Docker image.:

         ```bash
-        bun run build:docker
+        npm run build:docker
         ```